 Greek myths had a range of functions.
-Some were ways of representing fundamental aspects of existence: how the world came into being, where humans came from, the cycle of seasons etc. Myths could also serve to guide humans about their behaviour by telling of the punishment of crimes and mistakes or the rewards for virtue.
+Some were ways of representing fundamental aspects of existence: how the world came into being, where humans came from, the cycle of seasons etc. Myths could serve to guide humans about their behaviour by telling of the punishment of crimes and mistakes or the rewards for virtue.
 At the same time, such myths define the relationship between humans and deities and demonstrate the fragility of human life.
-Myths also often explained human practices and institutions such as sacrifice and marriage and were frequently used by city-states to lend themselves legitimacy and prestige.
+Myths also often explained human practices and institutions such as sacrifice and marriage, and were frequently used by city-states to lend themselves legitimacy and prestige.

 Myths and thinking

-The clear link between the story and the main topic is the way in which this myth explains an aspect of the natural world.
+One central link between the story and the main topic is the way in which this myth explains an aspect of the natural world.

 Myths as explanations

 The children will probably recognise without too much prompting that the story explains the origin of the seasons: in autumn and winter, when Persephone is in the Underworld with Hades, her mother allows the earth to die and nothing to grow; in spring, when Persephone returns, plants burgeon and animals are born.

 You might ask the children which other stories they have listened to explain how things came to be.
 They will probably mention Ouranos and Gaia, Prometheus’ creation of humans, Pandora as the first woman and perhaps too her release of evils into the world.
 Once they have a grasp of this idea of explanation, you might like to introduce them to the word ‘myth’ and discuss the three main characteristics of myths: that they are stories, that they usually have a purpose beyond just entertainment and that they are often very old.
 You could also explain that myths were originally made up and passed down by word of mouth.